AmbitiousCity/website-source/content/articles/_completed/q-are-people-becoming-globalized.rst

 :category: Question
 :subcategory:
 :tags: Migration
-:summary: Does the Syrian refugee crisis create a new pattern for the globalization of people?
+:summary: People now gathered at the Budapest train station seem interested in testing a new form of globalization--that of the free movement of people.
+If you can ship a toaster, a barrel of crude oil across an international boundary with minimum fuss why not a family threatened with destruction?

 	.. figure:: /images/20551654978_675152d0d7_o.jpg
 		:alt: photo by Oğuzhan Ali